 Starring: Dev Patel, Nicole Kidman, Rooney Mara

 Initial Thoughts: I’d definitely recommend watching ‘Lion’ if you haven’t yet seen it.
-It is a really gorgeous film and everyone does a great job.
-I don’t think it’s a game-changer by any means, and although I really enjoyed it, one viewing is enough for me; I won’t buy a copy for my collection.
+It is a really gorgeous film, and everyone does a great job.
+I don’t think it’s a game-changer by any means.
+Although I really enjoyed it, one viewing is enough for me; I won’t buy a copy for my collection.

 **Spoilers below!
 Come back after you’ve seen this film!**

 If you’re like me, you let your Netflix queue pile up and then end up watching the same show or movie over and over.
 For me, it’s ‘Bob’s Burgers’ (even though it’s now moved to Hulu) and ‘Parts Unknown.’
 I think it’s because movie-wise, I love a good downer, the odd foreign film, and bad horror movies, but I don’t always have the time or attention span at the end of the day, so they just… pile up.

 ‘Lion’ doesn’t exactly fall into the aforementioned categories, but any story revolving around an orphan (and the larger theme of finding a place where we belong, or finding the proverbial missing piece), well… No one is always in the mood for a tear-jerker.
 So it definitely had a place in my to-be-watched list, first via Redbox and then Netflix.

 A few days ago, I found myself with quite a bit of downtime—I was feeling terribly run down and on the edge of maybe slipping under the weather, so I camped out in my pj’s with a handful of supplements, a river’s worth of water, and a bowl of chicken noodle soup.
 What better time to catch up on my queue and what better film to start with than ‘Lion’?

 If you’re unfamiliar with this multiple-Oscar-Nominee, here’s the quick and dirty from IMDb: